Cultural Transformation and Alignment

 - This will be a discussion facilitated by Rich.

-- Establish agreement on how the organization will integrate these Cultural attributes for all future decisions
+- Establish agreement on how the organization will integrate these Cultural attributes into all future decisions.

 - Insights and takeaways of the day by attendees

 - Closing thoughts by the facilitator

 Note: If necessary, this agenda may be amended to meet your organization’s needs.